The Sentencing Act 2017 (SA) regulates sentencing in South Australia.

 Payment of a sum of money may be specified in the event of non-compliance and guarantors may be required to ensure compliance [see Sentencing Act 2017 (SA) s 100].

-If the bond contains a requirement to perform community service work, the conditions and provisions relating to that work are the same that apply for any community service order - see Community Service Orders.
+If a bond contains a requirement to perform community service work, the conditions and provisions relating to that work are the same that apply for any community service order - see Community Service Orders.

 The Court has power to vary or discharge a bond.
 The application is made either by the probationer (the person subject to the bond) or the Minister for Correctional Services [see s 103].